Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: BCRS implementation and frame-closure validation for GNSS dynamics

 To validate the new relativistic framework we have developed a rigorous development and testing plan with GipsyX \cite{Bertiger-etal:2020}.
 GipsyX is precision software developed by JPL for {\tt GNSS}-based positioning, navigation, timing, and Earth science applications.
 It supports GPS, GLONASS, BeiDou, and Galileo systems and offers precise, centimeter-level positioning for various platforms, including low-Earth orbiters and terrestrial stations.
 GipsyX integrates real-time and post-processing capabilities and is continuously updated to meet the evolving demands of space geodesy.\footnote{ For further details on GipsyX, please visit \url{https://gipsyx.jpl.nasa.gov/}}

-We have undertaken a comprehensive implementation approach to enhance the accuracy of {\tt GNSS} positioning by incorporating advanced computational models: \begin{itemize} \item Imported and used the JPL planetary ephemeris {\tt DE440} for high-precision celestial mechanics. \item Implemented the {\tt BCRS}, integrating state-of-the-art relativistic models to ensure precise trajectory computations. \item Developed multiple centers of integration to facilitate robust data handling and computational efficiency. \item Integrated models for lunar orientation, lunar gravity, and lunar albedo to enhance lunar navigation capabilities. \end{itemize}
+We have undertaken a comprehensive implementation approach to enhance the accuracy of {\tt GNSS} positioning by incorporating advanced computational models: \begin{itemize} \item Imported and used the JPL planetary ephemeris {\tt DE440} \cite{Park-etal:2021} for high-precision celestial mechanics. \item Implemented the {\tt BCRS}, integrating state-of-the-art relativistic models to ensure precise trajectory computations. \item Developed multiple centers of integration to facilitate robust data handling and computational efficiency. \item Integrated models for lunar orientation, lunar gravity, and lunar albedo to enhance lunar navigation capabilities. \end{itemize}

-To validate the implementation of the barycentric coordinate reference frame and the associated transformations, we conducted a series of rigorous tests: \begin{enumerate} \item Integrated a GPS orbit within the {\tt GCRS} to establish a baseline for comparison. \item Transformed the orbital state from the {\tt GCRS} to the {\tt BCRS}, while maintaining high accuracy in the transformation process. \item Re-integrated the GPS orbit in the {\tt BCRS}, starting from the initial condition transformed from the {\tt GCRS}. \item Compared the integrated orbit in the {\tt BCRS} (from Step 3) with the transformed orbit in the {\tt GCRS} (from Step 2) to assess the precision and accuracy of the transformations. \end{enumerate} This testing procedure ensures that the implemented models and transformations meet the stringent requirements necessary for sub-millimeter accuracy in {\tt GNSS} spacecraft navigation.
+To validate the implementation of the barycentric coordinate reference frame and the associated transformations, we conducted a series of rigorous tests: \begin{enumerate} \item Integrated a GPS orbit within the {\tt GCRS} to establish a baseline for comparison. \item Transformed the orbital state from the {\tt GCRS} to the {\tt BCRS}, while maintaining high accuracy in the transformation process. \item Re-integrated the GPS orbit in the {\tt BCRS}, starting from the initial condition transformed from the {\tt GCRS}. \item Compared the integrated orbit in the {\tt BCRS} (from Step 3) with the transformed orbit in the {\tt GCRS} (from Step 2) to assess the precision and accuracy of the transformations. \end{enumerate} This testing procedure demonstrates millimeter-level internal consistency of the implemented state transformations and matched force models for the tested GPS-like MEO trajectory.
+It does not by itself establish end-to-end navigation accuracy from tracking data.